 This section describes the existing conditions of each environmental, cultural and social resource topic that may be affected by the proposed action.
-A combination of literature reviews, agency coordination and information from previous NAB and NAO projects and NEPA documents were used to focus on relevant issues and sensitive resources to be addressed in this EA.
+A combination of literature reviews, agency coordination and information from previous Baltimore and Norfolk District projects and NEPA documents were used to focus on relevant issues and sensitive resources to be addressed in this EA.
 Each environmental, cultural and social resource topic was reviewed for its applicability to the project.
-Through this analysis, resource topics clearly not applicable to the proposed action were eliminated for further evaluation (summarized in Table 4 below).
+Through this analysis, resource topics clearly not applicable to the proposed action were eliminated for further evaluation (summarized in Table 3 below).
 Potential impacts to these resources would be negligible, localized, and most likely immeasurable.

 Resource Topic Reason for Elimination Aesthetics Negligible impact.
 Temporary presence of one hopper dredge would occur during open water placement activities.
-The west side of the proposed action area is located approximately 3 nm east of the nearest shoreline (Mathews County, Virginia).
+The west side of the proposed expansion site is located approximately 3 nm east of the nearest shoreline (Mathews County, Virginia).
 The vessel would be noticeable from land; however, from this distance, the hopper dredge would most likely blend in with other large vessels (tug and tow vessels, large fishing boats, and cargo ships) transiting through the area.
 The proposed action would not permanently obstruct the view of the Bay.
 Water Use Negligible impact.
-Use of the proposed action area will temporarily change during open water placement activities as navigation through the area and recreation and fishing activities would be more limited.
+Use of the proposed expansion site will temporarily change during open water placement activities as navigation through the area and recreation and fishing activities would be more limited.
 Effects to navigation, recreation and fisheries are described in Sections 8.8, 8.9 and 8.10, respectively.
-The proposed action would not permanently change the use of the water in the vicinity of the proposed action area.
+The proposed action would not permanently change the use of the water in the vicinity of the proposed expansion site.
 SAV and Oysters Not applicable.
-VMRC identifies no SAV or oyster beds within the boundaries or adjacent to the proposed action area (VMRC, 2019).
-SAV is typically limited to depths of less than 2 m, and oysters to depths of less than 8 m in Chesapeake Bay (VIMS, 2019a).
+The VMRC identifies no SAV or oyster beds within the boundaries or adjacent to the proposed expansion site (VMRC, 2019).
+The SAV is typically limited to depths of less than 2 m, and oysters to depths of less than 8 m in Chesapeake William 1 Commin Director Bay (VIMS, 2019a).
 Wild and Scenic Rivers Not applicable.
-The proposed action area is located in the mainstem of the Chesapeake Bay and there are no designated wild or scenic rivers adjacent to the proposed action area.
-Climate Negligible impact.
-The input of carbon dioxide resulting from construction activities would not be large enough to affect the climate.
+The proposed expansion site is located in the mainstem of the Chesapeake Bay and there are no designated Climate Change wild or scenic rivers adjacent to the proposed expansion site.
+Climate Change Negligible impact.
+USACE policy requires consideration of changes in river flow with climate change (USACE, 2018a).
+Climate change is anticipated to increase precipitation and change river flow into Chesapeake Bay.
+This may affect water quality in the lower and middle Bay somewhat, although magnitude of change is uncertain (CBP, 2008).
+Change over the next several decades appears unlikely to be of a magnitude that would have management implications for the proposed expansion site.
 Hazard, Toxic and Not applicable.
-No hazardous waste, brownfields, voluntary Radioactive Waste remediation programs, or federal Superfund sites are located in or adjacent to the proposed action area (VADEQ, 2019).
+No hazardous waste, brownfields, voluntary Radioactive Waste remediation programs, or federal Superfund sites are located in or adjacent to the proposed expansion site (VADEQ, 2019).
+J

-Table 4.
+Table 3.
 Resource topics not evaluated in this Environmental Assessment.